coq-community/hydra-battles/README.md

   - `opam install ./coq-gaia-hydras.opam --deps-only` to get the _gaia hydras_ dependencies.

   With Nix, just run `nix-shell` to get all the dependencies (including for building the documentation).
-If you only want the dependencies to build one or the other sub-package, you may run `nix-shell --argstr job hydra-battles` or `nix-shell --argstr job addition-chains` or `nix-shell --argstr job gaia-hydras`.
+If you only want the dependencies to build a sub-package, you can run one of:
+  - `nix-shell --argstr job hydra-battles`
+  - `nix-shell --argstr job addition-chains`
+  - `nix-shell --argstr job gaia-hydras`

 - Building the PDF documentation also requires [Alectryon](https://github.com/cpitclaudel/alectryon) 1.4